tkubica12/kubernetes-demo/demo/README.md

 kubectl exec -ti nodea-0 -n dapr-demo -- bash /home/user/add.sh
 ```

 Grafana demo install has some Dashboards defined connected to Prometheus.
+Login is tomas/Azure12345678.
 Find it at https://grafana.cloud.tomaskubica.in

 Telemetry and logs are also gathered to Azure Monitor.